Older news entries

 Research visits in the US

 Next week, Mariken van der Velden and Dieuwertje Kuijpers will leave for semester-long research visits in the US.
 Mariken will be a visiting PhD candidate at the University of North Carolina at Chapel Hill and Dieuwertje will be a visiting PhD candidate at Georgetown University in Washington DC.
 Both of them will be taking graduate courses, participate in research meetings and work on their dissertations.
+From 26-29 August, Mariken will also be attending the ECPR General Conference in Montreal, Canada, presenting some of her work in progress.

 June 17, 2015